Getting Started with Indexes

 In XtraDB/InnoDB tables, all indexes contain the primary key as a suffix.
 Thus, when using this storage engine, keeping the primary key as small as possible is particularly important.
 If a primary key does not exist and there are no UNIQUE indexes, InnoDB creates a 6-bytes clustered index which is invisible to the user.

 Many tables use a numeric ID field as a primary key.
+The AUTO_INCREMENT attribute can be used to generate a unique identity for new rows, and is commonly-used with primary keys.

 Primary keys are usually added when the table is created with the CREATE TABLE statement.
 For example, the following creates a primary key on the ID field.
 Note that the ID field had to be defined as NOT NULL, otherwise the index could not have been created.